AvaenCode/Movie-Theater-Finder/README.md

 ## Technologies Used

-The following application was developed with Java EE in NetBeans using JSF with web technologies HTML/CSS/jQuery to present a fully functional front-end and back-end application.
+The following application was developed with Java EE in NetBeans 11.0 using JSF with web technologies HTML/CSS/jQuery to present a fully functional front-end and back-end application.
+The application can be hosted locally using GlassFish Server 5.
 The zip codes, movies and movie theater information are all stored in a SQL database *(Name: ProjectMovieDB)* to which are accessed by the application using JPA.
 The SQL file for creating the database is included in this package.

 ## File Descriptions